xavierpok/tp/docs/UserGuide.md

 Phone Number : 12345678 >>>  87654321
 Tags : #NUS Alumni #Met in Google Hackathon >>>
 ```
+Note that as the command cleared the tags, the changes displayed reflect that the tags are now empty.
+I.e., the empty end-result of Tags is expected.

 ### Locating persons by name: `find`